Skin mode tunability and self-healing effect in photonic Floquet lattices

+which yields $W=1$ for any energy $E$ in the OBC bulk spectrum.
+This quantifies the spectral winding and predicts the left-boundary localization of OBC eigenstates \cite{okuma2020topological,zhang2020correspondence}.

-{\it Boundary manipulation and SHE}.
-With the above result, we then move to discuss the central idea of this work, that is, the manipulation of the skin mode and the realization of SHE.
-Our experimental scheme is based on an open-boundary Floquet system with the number of unit cells $N=50$ donated as $\mathcal{H}^\text{OBC}(z)$.
-It should be noticed that under open boundary conditions, the interactions may be slightly modified due to the boundary effect, thus we can not direct employ Eq. \ref{eq-Hinfinity} with a finite truncation to describe the effective Hamiltonian under open boundary conditions.
-Obviously, the interactions at the two ends should be dramatically modified, which may also be understood in terms of Magnus expansion \cite{blanes2009magnus,goldman2014periodically,jotzu2014experimental,eckardt2015high}.
-Therefore, $\mathcal{H}_\text{F}^{\text {OBC}}$ is described with modified boudary term (shown in Fig. \ref{fig2}(c)).
-The boundary term of $\mathcal{H}_\text{F}^{\text {OBC}}$ is given by
+{\it Boundary manipulation and SHE}.---Building on these results, we now present the central idea of this work: the manipulation of skin modes and the realization of SHE.
+Our experimental scheme is based on a Floquet system with open boundaries, consisting of $L=50$ unit cells.
+Under OBC, the boundary terms in Eq. \ref{eq-Hinfinity} are slightly modified due to boundary effects, as described by the Magnus expansion \cite{blanes2009magnus,goldman2014periodically,jotzu2014experimental,eckardt2015high}.
+Numerical calculations reveal that the boundary term takes the form